 After about six weeks following a micro market installation, it is important to do an initial planogram review.
 A category sales analysis on the new market will show the specific consumption pattern for that location.
 Category shelf space adjustments and elimination of slow moving products can then occur to better offer the location a product set that best matches demand.

 Thereafter, it is best to routinely and relatively frequently change the micro market product set to keep the overall micro market and its appearance from getting “old” or “stale” from the consumer’s perspective.
-A micro market can be refreshed by using new or different non-core, variety products, realigning category placement and even moving the position of shelves.
-Market planograms should be refreshed at least every four months to let consumers know their micro market operator is on top of product selection and merchandising.
+A micro market can be refreshed by using new or different non-core, variety products, realigning category placement and even moving shelves to upper or lower positions.
+Market planograms should be refreshed at least every four months to let consumers know that their micro market operator is on top of product selection and merchandising.

 Visible product ID and pricing

-A recent topic of discussion related to planograms is whether or not to place on-shelf position identification for each item and if such identification should include pricing information.
+A recent topic of discussion related to planograms is whether or not to place on-shelf position identification for specific items and if such identification should include pricing information.

 Relative to visible pricing, few micro markets to date have individual item pricing that is visible to the consumer.
 The debate supporting visible pricing is based upon consumer demand being impacted by different product pricing levels.
-At issue, however, is that visible pricing requires that price changes be timed with location visits when price markers can be physically changed in order to be consistent with the kiosk software price adjustment.
-One of the benefits of micro market kiosk software is to remotely schedule price changes for midnight Friday or any time, a benefit that is lost with on-shelf pricing.
+At issue, however, is that visible pricing requires that price changes be timed with route driver location visits when price markers can be physically changed in order to be consistent with the kiosk software price adjustment.
+One of the benefits of micro market kiosk software is to be able to remotely schedule price changes for midnight Friday or any other time, a benefit that is lost when visible on-shelf pricing occurs.